Key Summary

 When do student finance applications open up?

 If you’re waiting for offers, you can still apply for student finance.
 Just use your preferred choice of University.
 Then when you get your results in August you can update your student finance.
-Furthermore, if you choose not to go to Uni, then you can easily cancel your application, so it’s still worth applying even if you’re not sure.
+Furthermore, if you choose not to go to uni at all, then you can easily cancel your application, so it’s still worth applying even if you’re not sure.

 When are the application deadlines?

-If this is your first time applying for student finance, then you have to have it done by the 19th of May 2023.
+If this is your first time applying for student finance, then you have to have it done by the May 2026.

-If you’re a returning student, then you should apply by the 23rd of June 2023.
+If you’re a returning student, then you should apply by the June 2026.

 What options are available to you?